 2.2.
 Field work and interviews

 A total of twelve field trips were made for plant identification and collection.
 Two previous exploratory visits were made in June 2021.
-The first held to explore the plant communities adjacent to Iturbide and collect plant specimens of the native flora, representative of the area, and the second one to interview people (see below) regarding local plants and their uses.
-We obtained permission of local authorities to collect plants in public areas and talk with private property owners for the same purpose [6].
+The first was held to explore the plant communities adjacent to Iturbide and collect plant specimens of the native flora, representative of the area, and the second one to interview people (see below) regarding local plants and their uses.
+We obtained the permission of local authorities to collect plants in public areas and talk with private property owners for the same purpose [13].
 From July to December 2021, 12 field trips for plant species collection were carried out.
-All species recorded were photographed in order to create an ethnobotanic database containing all information and data gathered.
-The identification of plant specimens was based on the study of the flora of the state of Nuevo León along with monographs of plant families and genera distributed in this area [22].
+All species recorded were photographed to create an ethnobotanical database containing all information and data gathered.
+The identification of plant specimens was based on the study of the flora of the state of Nuevo León along with monographs of plant families and genera distributed in this area [38,39].
 When possible, the interviewed individuals accompanied us on field trips to identify species in situ.
-All collected and identified specimens were stored at the CFNL herbarium [23] of the Faculty of Forest Sciences, Autonomous University of Nuevo León.
-The collection number belongs to Eduardo Estrada (EE)
+All collected and identified specimens were stored at the CFNL herbarium of the Faculty of Forest Sciences, Autonomous University of Nuevo León.
+The collection number belongs to Eduardo Estrada (EE), and the identified species were corroborated with herbarium specimens [40].

+Based on ethnobotanical studies previously carried out in the state of Nuevo León, we focused our interview on housewives, shepherds, bricklayers, elementary teachers, business owners, midwives, and healers older than 30 years [24].
+In this study, the ages of the interviewees ranged from 32 to 84 years.
+Each interviewee had lived continuously in the area for at least 20 years.
+To maximize data collection and allow interviewees to speak freely, interviews were semi-structured [41].
+Four questions were asked to all interviewed: 1) What is the name of the plant?
+2) What are the uses you know of this plant?
+3) What parts of the plant are utilized (root, stem, leaf, inflorescence, flower, fruit)? and 4) How is the product/utensil prepared (raw, cooked, roasted, ground)?
+[42-43].
+All interviews were conducted with the prior informed consent of each of the informants (http://ethnobiology.net/codeofethics/; [42]).
+During the interviews, we showed pictures of the regional plant species found to additionally confirm species identification by local people (ethnographic technique of visual stimuli [43]).
+All interviews were recorded in Spanish.
+In Figure 2b and 2c, we can observe the work team and the relationship that was established with the informants to obtain the ethnographic information.

 2.3.
 Data analysis

-To compare the number of known plant species in Iturbide with that of other northeastern regions of Mexico (Nuevo Léon, Coahuila, Baja California, Puebla, and Michoacán), we carried out Chi-square tests using PAST software [28,29].
+To compare the number of known plant species in Iturbide with that of other northeastern regions of Mexico (Nuevo Léon, Coahuila, Baja California, Puebla, and Michoacán), we carried out Chi-square tests using PAST software [44,45].
 The chi-square test is used by means of contingency tables to examine the relationship between two or more categorical, non-numerical variables.
-It is also used to explore the distribution of a categorical variable among different samples [28].
+It is also used to explore the distribution of a categorical variable among different samples [44].
 This test works with frequencies (observed and expected), and its calculation is based on the degrees of freedom and the level of significance to determine which hypothesis is accepted (the null or the alternate).
 The null hypothesis is rejected when the number of known plant species at other sites is similar to that of Iturbide (p < 0.05).
-In order to quantitatively analyze the ethnobotanical information collected, three indices were applied:1) Use Value Index (UVI [30]; 2) the informant consensus factor (ICF [31]), and 3) Fidelity Level (FL [32])
+To quantitatively analyze the ethnobotanical information collected, three indices were applied:1) Use Value Index (UVI [13]; 2) the informant consensus factor (ICF [46]), and 3) Fidelity Level (FL [47]), these commonly used in the ethnobotanical research [1,2,13].